Pay heed to the people you meet on the journey,

 Bible references: Acts 9: 10-20; 10: 1-17, 23; 16: 12-15; 17: 5-10a; Micah 6.8 (see below)

 Dominic’s hymn was written to help his congregation reflect on a number of biblical stories from the book of Acts, each about hospitality offered (sometimes at personal risk) or engagement with strangers ‘met on the journey’.
 It may be helpful to read or summarise some of these stories to accompany the singing of this hymn.
 (For details, see below.)

-The theme that inspired the hymn was: ‘Shelter for the traveller’.
+The theme that inspired the hymn was: ‘Shelter for the traveller’, something that pilgrims - such as those on the Camino de Santiago (image above) - understand as a necessity.
 It may therefore be a useful hymn when considering times of travel (during the holiday seasons, for example) or when considering those who have been forced to travel, such as refugees and asylum seekers.
 The text also connects with subject headings in Singing the Faith itself e.g. The Ministry of Jesus Christ (esp. v.3) and Our Journey with God.
 The verses from Micah (Micah 6: 6-8) have been developed in the Justice and Peace section of the hymn book, and this hymn, with its recurring refrain (‘open the door and remember the promise: Christ's welcome for all’) may usefully be considered a justice hymn.

 ‘Pay heed to the people’ is unusual in Singing the Faith in referring to a number of lesser-known but significant individuals in the early Church communities - members of the 'supporting cast', as it were, in stories dominated by St Paul and the first apostles.
 They are each named in the book of Acts, mainly in relation to the travels of St Paul but also (Simon the Tanner) in connection with the developing ministry of St Peter.